BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Terror
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **The Shipwright's Power** `PASSIVE`

-- **The Shipwright's Power** `PASSIVE` - Cirdan gains a free Will point at the start of each turn.
+Cirdan gains a free Will point at the start of each turn.
 If it is not spent by the end of the turn, it is lost.

 </div>